vishaltak/gitlab-development-kit/.gitlab/merge_request_templates/default_mr_template.md

 - [ ] `gdk doctor` test added, if needed.
 - [ ] Add the `~highlight` label if this MR should be included in the [`CHANGELOG.md`](https://gitlab.com/gitlab-org/gitlab-development-kit/-/blob/main/CHANGELOG.md).

-/label ~"Category:GDK" ~"section::dev" ~"devops::ecosystem" ~"group::contributor experience"
-/assign me
+/label ~"Category:GDK" ~Quality ~"Engineering Productivity" /assign me